yoav-zibin/gupshup/README.md

 Known Issues
 ------------
-The remote video can sometimes take upto 10 seconds to appear.
+The remote video can sometimes take upto 10 seconds to appear, when initiating a call from Chrome and accepting it in Firefox.

 License
 -------